Q&A on the malaria vaccine implementation programme (MVIP)

 8. Who will be eligible for vaccination?

 The vaccine will be made available through routine immunization programmes to young children living in selected areas in Ghana, Kenya and Malawi.
 At least 360 000 children in the selected areas will be vaccinated across all 3 countries annually.
 Some regions selected for participation in the MVIP will serve as comparator areas in which the vaccine will not be available initially.

 Immunization authorities in the 3 countries will specify the exact vaccination schedule, based on WHO recommendations.
 A 4-dose schedule is required, with the first dose given as soon as possible after 5 months of age followed by doses 2 and 3 at approximately monthly intervals and the fourth dose near the child’s second birthday.
 The vaccine will not be available in all regions of each pilot country, nor will it be given to adults or children outside the target age group.

 9. When will the vaccinations begin?

-A great deal of preparatory work is required before the RTS,S vaccinations can begin.
 WHO and partners are engaged in intensive discussions with stakeholders in the selected countries to plan for the vaccine introduction and evaluations.
-Vaccinations are due to begin in mid-2018.
+Vaccinations are due to begin in 2018.

 10. Is the vaccine safe?